 Providing an effective and rewarding educational experience for a student CLD practitioner can bring clear benefits for the agency and its staff and volunteers.
 The process of providing a placement often results in a two-way learning process in which the agency can learn as much about itself as the student CLD practitioner learns about the agency.
 Having a student CLD practitioner in the midst of your agency encourages reflection and a re-visiting of principles and practices that may have become habitual or institutionalised.
 Additionally, creating an optimal learning environment within the agency creates a space for everyone to learn and reflect in a collaborative, mutually respectful, open, flexible and supportive manner

-Student CLD practitioner and Practice Supervisors can benefit by:
+Student CLD practitioners and Practice Supervisors can benefit by:

 contributing to the development of their professional education, supervision and leadership skills